nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Precondition**

-1. User have permission to write to the provided path
+1. User must have permission to write to the provided path.
+2. User must have enough storage to store the output file.

 **MSS**